lamsterdam/Cell-Shading-with-Mosaic-Effect/README.md

  <img src = https://github.com/Fall23Graphics/finalproject-leigh_amsterdam/blob/main/part2/regular_teapot.png width="500" />

+### Note:
+* Click right arrow to increase the cell shading on the teapot!
+* executable runs with : ./project ./../common/objects/teapot/teapot.obj
 * Name and partners name(At most teams of 2 folks total)
   * Team member 1: Leigh-Riane Amsterdam

 * How many hours did it take you to complete this final project?
+About 50 hrs
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+Spoke with Ritik a bit on the mosaic idea
 * Did you use any external resources?
   * Note it is fair to utilize some tutorials--cite them here.
 You **must** add your own personal touch however!
   * Adding a Mosaic effect to a 2D Image